 You’ll know your bike’s battery is dead when the bike’s LED display turns off and you can’t shift the electric gears.
 Additionally, a throttle will not provide any power.

-When your battery is dead, there will be no power to the bike at all.
+When your battery is dead, there will be no power on the bike at all.